Greek Islands Cruise

 Day 2 Meteora 9/10

 Our morning begins with a guided visit to the wonderful new Acropolis Museum.
-Then we’ll depart Athens and head for Meteora, arriving in time to check into our perfectly located hotel to watch the sheer stone spires and rugged cliffs light up in the last light of the day.
+Then we’ll depart Athens and head for Meteora, arriving in time for happy hour views of the sheer stone spires and rugged cliffs lit by the last light of the day.

 Day 3 Delphi 9/11